Bear with Me

 Bear with Me is a point-and-click adventure game developed by Exordium Games.
 It is described as an "episodic noir adventure game", and was released in three episodes, first in August 2016, final in October 2017.
 A prequel, The Lost Robots, was released in July 2019.
 The game draws inspiration from film noir and features Amber and her friend - detective Ted E. Bear, who are set on an adventure to find Amber's missing brother Flint.
-Bear with Me: The Complete Collection, a compilation of the first three episodes, was released on PlayStation 4, Xbox One, Nintendo Switch, Linux, MacOS, and Microsoft Windows on July 9, 2019.
+Bear with Me: The Complete Collection, a compilation of the first three episodes, was released on PlayStation 4, Xbox One, Nintendo Switch, Linux, MacOS, Microsoft Windows, iOS, and Android on July 9, 2019.

 Reception

 Bear with Me received generally positive reviews.
 Adventure Gamers, in a review for all three episodes, praised its story, art style and the well integration of puzzles, but criticized the slow movement speed, and the occasional frustration, giving it 3½ out of 5.
 Italian magazine The Games Machine gave it 7.9 out of 10, stating "Bear With Me is a nice, old-style point and click adventure, with logical and well designed puzzles, although not too challenging, and a story that blends humour and drama.
-Not a milestone in the genre, but adventure fans should give it a chance.".
+Not a milestone in the genre, but adventure fans should give it a chance".